Skip to content

 Pregnancy, postpartum, and newborn coverage

 If you are pregnant, tell MassHealth as soon as you can.
 Massachusetts says eligible MassHealth members can be covered during pregnancy, labor and delivery, and through 12 months after the end of pregnancy, no matter immigration status or how the pregnancy ends.
-Use the official pregnancy coverage page to confirm current details.
+Use the official pregnancy coverage page for current details.

 Pregnancy coverage can include prenatal care, delivery, postpartum care, behavioral health care, dental care, doula services, and other covered services when rules are met.
 Your baby may also be eligible for coverage from birth, but you should still make sure the baby is added to your case.